Harlem Shake (meme): Notable performances

-A video titled Harlem Shake (Grandma Edition), in which a man and his two octogenarian grandmothers dance, received over a million views online within three days.
+A video titled "Harlem Shake (Grandma Edition)", in which a man and his two octogenarian grandmothers dance, received over a million views online within three days.
 It was broadcast on the Today show and CNN.

 On February 20, 2013, the cast of American reality television series Splash including Kareem Abdul-Jabbar, Katherine Webb, Ndamukong Suh and Louie Anderson also uploaded a video of them dancing on the clip.
 The same day, Australian singer Cody Simpson uploaded a video of his crew and him doing the Harlem Shake in his tour bus.

 On Valentine's Day (February 14), developers at Moovweb released an open source bookmarklet that replicated the Harlem Shake online by making the items on any web page move.
 Soon after YouTube made its own version of the Harlem Shake by making the interface of the page shake when the user searches for "do the Harlem Shake".

-On February 22 in Tel Aviv, 70,000 people danced during a "pre-Purim street party."
+On February 22 in Tel Aviv, 70,000 people danced during a "pre-Purim street party".

 On March 1, 2013, Fox uploaded the "Homer Shake" on YouTube, an animated video where members of the Simpson family danced to the eponymous song.
 It was the couch gag for the "Gorgeous Grampa" episode.

-On March 3, 2013, Sony Pictures Animation uploaded "The Cloudy 2 Shuffle" on YouTube, an animated video where characters from Cloudy with a Chance of Meatballs 2 danced to the eponymous song.

-The March 9, 2013, episode of Saturday Night Live substituted "con los terroristas" with "tofu burritos" and "do the Harlem shake" with "drink a vegan shake."
+The March 9, 2013, episode of Saturday Night Live substituted "con los terroristas" with "tofu burritos" and "do the Harlem shake" with "drink a vegan shake".
 Justin Timberlake appeared as his street performer character, dressed as a block of tofu.

 On March 18, 2013, the cast of the Armenian TV series Kargin Serial uploaded their Harlem Shake on YouTube.

 On March 23, 2013, Nickelodeon did their own version of the Harlem Shake at the Kids' Choice Awards, which was called the Kids' Choice Shake.

 At the Hong Kong Sevens rugby tournament in March 2013, an entire stand of spectators took part in a Harlem Shake.

 The TV series Supernatural, starring Jared Padalecki and Jensen Ackles, did its own Harlem Shake version.
-It began with a normal shot of Jensen, dancing randomly, with Jared on his phone behind him, seemingly unaware.
+It began with a normal shot of Ackles, dancing randomly, with Padalecki on his phone behind him, seemingly unaware.

 The Harlem Shake was also performed in "Sweet Dreams," the nineteenth episode of the fourth season of the Fox TV series Glee.
 The dance was performed by fictional students at the University of Lima, while Finn (Cory Monteith) monologues about life at college.
 "Harlem Shake" is listed as a featured song in the episode, as it was not covered by the cast or released on a single or soundtrack album.